Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Improving the r -weights on the L2 norms of rho , sigma and alpha on Sigma

-In this subsection, we wish to use the equation satisfied by $\alpha$ (\ref{eq:alpha}) plus the $r^p$ estimates obtained in the previous section in order to improve the weight on the $L^2$ estimates for $\alpha$.
+In this section, we wish to use the equation satisfied by $\alpha$ (\ref{eq:alpha}) plus the $r^p$ estimates (with $p=1$) obtained in the previous section in order to improve the weight on the $L^2$ estimates for $\alpha$.
 Recall the definition of $\hat \lbar := (1-\mu)^{-1}\lbar$.

 \begin{proposition}[Improved weights on fluxes of $\alpha$] Let $l \in \N_{\geq 0}$.
 There exist a constant $C$ and a small number $\tilde \varepsilon > 0$ such that the following holds.
 Let $t_3^* \geq t_2^* \geq t_1^* \geq t_0^*$.
 Let $\fara$ satisfy the MBI system (\ref{MBI}) on $\regio{}{}:= \regio{t_0^*}{t_3^*}$.
-Assume furthermore the bootstrap assumptions $BS\left(\mathcal{R},1,\left\lfloor \frac{l+4}{2}\right\rfloor , \varepsilon \right)$.
+Assume furthermore the bootstrap assumptions $BA\left(\mathcal{R},1,\left\lfloor \frac{l+4}{2}\right\rfloor , \varepsilon \right)$.
 Assume that the initial Sobolev norm satisfies the following bound:

 Here, $0 < \varepsilon < \tilde \varepsilon$.
 Then, the following inequality holds true:

 for all $m \leq l$, $t_3^* \geq t_2^* \geq t_0^*$. \end{proposition}